adambard/learnxinyminutes-docs/raku-pod.html.markdown

 ```
 =begin pod

-A very simple Raku Perl 6 Pod document.
+A very simple Raku Pod document.
 All the other directives go here!

 =end pod
 ```

-Pod documents usually coexist with Raku Perl 6 code.
+Pod documents usually coexist with Raku code.
 If by themselves, Pod files often have the `.pod6` suffix.
 Moving forward, it's assumed that the constructs being discussed are surrounded by the `=begin pod ... =end pod` directives.